 Yes.
 SDSU is accredited through the Higher Learning Commission (HLC).
 This general accreditation covers the Ness School of Management and Economics.
-Many business schools also seek accreditation through the American Association of Colleges and Schools of Business.
+Many business schools also seek accreditation through the Association to Advance Collegiate Schools of Business (AACSB).
 The SDSU Ness School of Management and Economics is currently in the very early stages of seeking this accreditation.
-While this process can take several years we are confident we will receive this accreditation in the near future.

 Are there any extra fees associated with classes offered by the Ness School of Management and Economics?

 Yes.
 All classes prefixed ACCT, AGEC, BADM, ECON, ENTR and MGMT are assessed a program fee of $26.60 per credit hour.

 Are scholarships available through the Ness School of Management and Economics?